 Garden Flower Series

-This Garden Flower Series was borne out of the 1992 Wildflowers issue.
-Initially that project had begun when the USPS asked an artist to produce color sketches of a group of garden flowers.
+This series was borne out of the 1992 Wildflowers issue.
+Initially, that project had begun when the USPS asked an artist to produce color sketches of a group of garden flowers.
 Instead, the artist gave the USPS illustrations of wildflowers.
 The USPS liked them so much, they decided to create a 50-stamp pane, showing wildflowers that can be found in each state.

 The USPS still liked the garden flowers idea and felt it would also meet consumer demand.
 Part of the push behind these stamps had come from the sale of stamps in supermarkets and other retailers.
 People had reported that they wanted “bright, pretty American stamps,” so the USPS thought that flower booklets might please the public.
 They ran TV commercials and full-page advertisements in stamp publications announcing “The flowers are in bloom at your post office.
 Buy them while they last!” and “Pick up a bunch.”
 The Garden Flowers booklet was the first to be produced on the new Goebel booklet machine, which was the first to print multicolor covers.